hocmodo/terraform-provider-leostream/README.md

 ## Develop and build provider

 To start developing the provider, you need to have a working Go environment.
 You can find the installation instructions [here](https://golang.org/doc/install).
-Also you need to have Terraform installed, you can find the installation instructions [here](https://learn.hashicorp.com/tutorials/terraform/install-cli).
+Also you need to have Terraform installed, you can find the installation instructions [at the hashicorp site.](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 You need to read up on the [Terraform Plugin SDK](https://developer.hashicorp.com/terraform/plugin) to understand how to build a provider.
 The are two versions of the SDK, the old one and the new one.
 This provider is built using the new one (called protocol version6 or 'Terraform Plugin Framework').
 So don't use examples from Terraform Plugin SDKv2 (protocol version5) to build this provider.